aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 * `rpdk.log`: a log file for the actions carried out by the cfn cli;

 Let's first clean up a little.
-You will be using YAML format for this workshop so go ahead and delete the `sample.json` file, you will not be needing it:
+You will be using the YAML format for this workshop, so go ahead and delete the `sample.json` file, you will not be needing it:

 :::code{language=shell showLineNumbers=false showCopyAction=true}
 rm fragments/sample.json
 :::

-CloudFormation Modules are created using a standard CloudFormation Template, just like those you have been creating already in this workshop.
-However, Modules can use a single template file only no nested stacks are supported.
+CloudFormation Modules are created using a standard CloudFormation template, just like those you have been creating already in this workshop.
+However, Modules can use a single template file only; no nested stacks are supported.
+For more information, see _Creating the module template fragment_ and _Considerations when authoring the template fragment_ in the [Module structure](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/modules-structure.html) documentation.

 The following diagram shows the VPC resources that you will be including in your example Module.